KatePaulauskas/watch-store/README.md

 * **Contact Information:** Phone number and email address for customer inquiries.
 * **Social Media Links:** Icons linking to Eternity's Instagram and Facebook pages, allowing customers to connect with the brand on social platforms.
 * **Subscribe Form:** A subscription form where users can enter their email addresses to receive newsletters, promotions, and updates from Eternity.
 This helps build a loyal customer base and keeps users informed about new arrivals and special offers.
-* **Footer Menu:** A compact menu providing quick links to important pages such as Home, Shop, Contact, Privacy anf Return Policy, and Terms of Service.
+* **Footer Menu:** A compact menu providing quick links to important pages such as Home, Shop, Contact, Terms & Conditions, Return Policy and Privacy Policy.
 This menu ensures that users can easily navigate to key sections of the site from any page.

 ![Footer](/media/footer.jpeg)